near/NEPs/specs/RuntimeSpec/FunctionCall.md

 - invoke the function that has been exported from the wasm module with the name matching that specified in the `FunctionCall.method_name` field.

+Note that some of these steps may be executed during the [`DeployContractAction`](./Actions.md#DeployContractAction) instead.
+This is largely an optimization of the `FunctionCall` gas fee, and must not result in an observable behavioral difference of the `FunctionCall` action.

 During the execution of the contract, the runtime will:

 - count burnt gas on execution;